Front Range Fed

 Author: Sarah Jenkins

-This recipe for no bake peanut butter and oatmeal balls is the best of both worlds - easy to make, loaded with nutrients, healthy (ish) and delicious.
-Perfect for a post workout snack or beating the afternoon slump.
+This Peanut Butter Protein Balls Recipe is the best of both worlds - super easy and fast to make, loaded with nutrients, and totally delicious.
+These no bake peanut butter protein balls are perfect for a post-workout snack or beating the afternoon slump.

 5 from 1 vote